-Local reviewers: Please review the recordings within 1 week if possible.
-Email all QC feedback to Tiffany Owens (taowens@umc.edu).
-Following a completed review, please add your initials and the date to the Submissions Log Excel file for the staff you are reviewing.
+Copy Amanda Reed, Spencer Bolton, and Melissa Minotti on communications Local reviewers: Please review the recordings within 1 week if possible and provide feedback to the examiner as soon as possible.
+Email the CC (ARIChelp@unc.edu) following a completed review including feedback discussion with the examiner and please add your initials and the date to the Submissions Log Excel file for the staff you are reviewing.
 Section 11.8 describes the process in detail for accessing the site and reviewing audio recordings.